David0Perez/Mod-2-Portfolio/README.md

 # Mod-2-Portfolio
 I will be building a portfolio from scratch

-This is my first time creating a html from scratch with css, it has a rollercoaster and it is only the beginning, unfortunatley, but it has been fun learning.
+This is my first creating a html from scratch with css, it as taken me longer to finish this assigment but I think I got the jist of it all.

-I was able to do some of what the assignment entailed, like creating links to the about me, work, and contacts which go the designated sections.
-As well as creating effects to the buttons on the navbar.

-I was having issues with labeling titled images and adjusting sizes.
+#Must do
+GIVEN I need to sample a potential employee's previous work WHEN I load their portfolio
+THEN I am presented with the developer's name, a recent photo or avatar, and links to sections about them, their work, and how to contact them
+WHEN I click one of the links in the navigation
+THEN the UI scrolls to the corresponding section
+WHEN I click on the link to the section about their work THEN the UI scrolls to a section with titled images of the developer's applications WHEN I am presented with the developer's first application THEN that application's image should be larger in size than the others WHEN I click on the images of the applications
+THEN I am taken to that deployed application
+WHEN I resize the page or view the site on various screens and devices THEN I am presented with a responsive layout that adapts to my viewport

 #MIT LICENSE